Disentangling the critical signatures of neural activity: Results

-The fact that the exponents do not change when we add the interaction network to our model has a profound implication: if we measure neural avalanches alone, we {might not be able to} infer anything on the intrinsic neural dynamics of our model.
-However, we might have access to such dynamics if we investigate the correlations {of the fluctuations.} {This disentangling is deeply related to the dependency structure of our model, described by the mutual information}
+These results suggest a profound implication - in our model, extrinsic and intrinsic activity are disentangled.
+If we measure neural avalanches alone, we might not be able to infer anything about the intrinsic neural dynamics of our model.
+However, we might have access to such dynamics if we investigate the correlations of the fluctuations.
+This disentangling is deeply related to the dependency structure of our model.
+We can probe such structure by computing the mutual information

-{which captures pairwise dependencies in the system that go well beyond simple correlations.
-In Figure \ref{fig:disentangling_correlations}a we show that a non-zero mutual information emerges in the extrinsic model in the low $\mathcal{D}^*$ limit.
-The onset of the coordinated behavior between the units, i.e., of power-law distributed avalanches, is also the onset of a non-zero mutual information.
-When interactions are added back, the mutual information is simply shifted independently of $\mathcal{D}^*$ \cite{supplemental_material}, signaling that the effects of external modulation and the effective interactions are completely disentangled \cite{Nicoletti2021}.}
+which captures pairwise dependencies in the system that go well beyond simple correlations.
+In Figure \ref{fig:disentangling_correlations}b we show that a non-zero mutual information emerges in the extrinsic model in the low $\mathcal{D}^*$ limit.
+Remarkably, the onset of this dependency is also the onset of the coordinated behavior between the units, i.e., of power-law distributed avalanches.
+On the other hand, the mutual information vanishes only in the trivial limit $\mathcal{D}^* \to \infty$, since at finite $\mathcal{D}^*$ Eq.~\eqref{eqn:pstat_joint} is never exactly factorizable.
+When interactions are added back, the mutual information is simply shifted independently of $\mathcal{D}^*$ (see Methods), as we see in Figure \ref{fig:disentangling_correlations}b.
+Crucially, this interaction-dependent constant shift of the mutual information is a signal that the effects of external modulation and the effective interactions are completely disentangled, as recently shown for similar models \cite{Nicoletti2021}.

-{Furthermore, with the effective interactions reconstructed from the data we can also study the scaling of the correlation length $\xi$} as a function of the system sizes $L$ and we plot the result in Figure \ref{fig:disentangling_correlations}b. {As in our data,} $\xi$ scales linearly with $L$ in the interacting model, {displaying thus a signature of criticality that not only is strictly dependent on the interaction network, but that is also completely unaffected by avalanches.
-In fact, as with the mutual information, the correlations in the interacting model scale trivially with $\mathcal{D}^*$ and thus the correlation length is not affected by $\mathcal{D}^*$ (see the Supplemental Material \cite{supplemental_material}).}